fredfeng/CS292C/projects/proj3/README.md

 ```coq
 Print Assumptions z4_sound.
 ```
 to print out a list of yet-to-be-proven propositions which `z4_sound` depends on (transitively).
 The list should be empty for you to receive credit.

-The only allowed axioms -- which you assume without providing a proof for -- are
+The only exceptions are the following whitelist of axioms -- which you may assume without providing a proof for:

 - Functional extensionality:
     ```coq
     functional_extensionality_dep : forall (A : Type) (B : A -> Type) (f g : forall x : A, B x),